In This Article

-Okay, so there is no secret, but there is a simple daily ritual you can do that's scientifically proven to bring more joy into your life: a gratitude list.
-In the same way that a vision board helps you achieve your goals, positive psychology research outlined in Harvard Health Publications shows that "gratitude is strongly and consistently associated with greater happiness."
-This simple act helps people not only feel more positive but also improve their health, handle adversity, and build strong relationships—even on your worst day.
+Okay, so there may be no secret, but there is a simple daily ritual you can do that's scientifically proven to bring more joy into your life: a gratitude list.
+In the same way that a vision board may help you achieve your goals, numerous studies have shown that the acknowledgment of gratitude is positively correlated with greater happiness.
+This simple act helps people not only feel more positive but also improves their health, helps them handle adversity, and helps them build strong relationships.

 Invest in a Journal

-Lay it on your nightstand so you'll see it before you go to sleep or when you wake up each morning, and remember to jot down what you are thankful for.
-This way your journal will also become a sentimental objet d'art and a symbol of appreciation in itself.
-Just seeing it there will inspire a sense of gratitude.
+Lay your journal on your nightstand so you'll see it before you go to sleep or when you wake up each morning and remember to jot down what you are thankful for.

 Set a Realistic Goal